elastic/kibana/src/plugins/data/public/public.api.md

 // Warning: (ae-missing-release-tag) "plugin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export function plugin(initializerContext: PluginInitializerContext): Plugin;
+export function plugin(initializerContext: PluginInitializerContext<ConfigSchema>): Plugin;

 // Warning: (ae-missing-release-tag) "Query" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //